Connect with your community

 Share your perspectives and feedback and help shape the on-campus experience by volunteering to serve as a member for one of the various advisory boards that convene each year.

 In addition to these boards, each residence hall also has the option to send one resident to the Minnesota Student Association to serve as their representative.
-If you are interested in serving on an advisory board or being your hall's MSA representative, talk with your Residence Director or Community Advisor.
+If you are interested in serving on an advisory board or being your hall's UGS representative, talk with your Residence Director or Community Advisor.

 Develop life-long skills in facilitating and resolving conflicts while promoting civility and citizenship within the University community.
 Apply to serve on the board this year or contact Lauren Adamski at [email protected] with questions.